Thengai Thuvayal / Thogayal | Fried Coconut Chutney

 Do we grind the thuvayal coarse or smooth?

 Thengai thuvayal is usually ground a little coarse.
 Again, it is a personal preference as well.
-My father likes his thogayal really coarse and my husband likes it smooth.
+My father likes his thogayal coarse and my husband likes it smooth.
 So I make it somewhere in between.
 Also, the thogayal is usually a little thicker than coconut chutney in consistency.

 Why do we use tamarind?

 Tamarind adds a layer of flavor to the thogayal.
 I soak my tamarind piece in a little hot water to soften it and then grind it with the rest of the ingredients.
-If fresh tamarind is not available. we can dissolve ½ tsp of tamarind paste in hot water and use it.
+If fresh tamarind is not available. we can dissolve ½ teaspoon of tamarind paste in hot water and use it.

 Thengai thuvayal in a brown bowl with potato fry in the background